 Tony nominees Alexander Gemignani, Lonny Price and Adam Gwon and the 2018 Larson Award winners are featured

 EVANSTON -- The American Music Theatre Project (AMTP) at Northwestern University has announced the new season of workshop readings written by award-winning music theater creators, directed by leading regional theater and Broadway directors and performed by students in the Music Theatre program.

 The 2018-2019 workshops include: “Diamond Alice” by Tony nominee Alexander Gemignani and Ben Steinfeld, directed by Amanda Dehnert, Oct.
 6 to 15; “Scotland, PA” by Adam Gwon and Michael Mitnick, directed by Tony nominee Lonny Price, Oct.
-20 to 28; “The Girl Who” by Scott Gilmour and Claire McKenzie, March 4 to 17; and “Finn the Fearless” by 2018 Larson Award winners Andrew Farmer and Andrew R. Butler, directed by Kent Nicholson, spring date to be announced.
+20 to 28; “The Girl Who” by Scott Gilmour and Claire McKenzie, March 4 to 17; "Get Out Alive" by Nikki Lynette, directed by Roger Ellis, April 22 to May 4; and “Finn the Fearless” by 2018 Larson Award winners Andrew Farmer and Andrew R. Butler, May 18 to 26.